Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/frontend/README.md

 -   Run `yarn build` in a terminal in this folder.

 This creates a `dist` folder which can be served via the backend.
 Start the backend server by following the instructions in the [README.md file](../backend/README.md).

+## Contribution

+Run `yarn fmt` and `yarn lint-fix` before committing to ensure consistent formatting and styling.